hitokiri-mata/katacoda-courses/kubernetes-observability/logging/step1-deploy.md

 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/#combining-new-apis-with-automation) is helpful in Kubernetes and Alen Komljen took a [good approach to use an operator](https://akomljen.com/kubernetes-elasticsearch-operator/) for this solution.
 Add the ElasticSearch operator.

-TOOD: run `helm init` with the --tiller-tls-verify flag?

 `helm install --name es-operator --namespace logging akomljen-charts/elasticsearch-operator`{{execute}}

 In a moment, verify the operator is up and running.